Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 A typical UniFi gateway in all counts

-Other than the hardware specs, the UCG-Fiber is a typical UniFi console.
+Aside from the hardware specifications, the UCG-Fiber is a typical UniFi console.
 That means it shares the same setup process and features as the rest of the family.
 Specifically:

 You can set it up like any standard router using its local web server on a computer via the default IP address, which is 192.168.1.1.
 If you have used a UniFi gateway (or any standard router) before, things are self-explanatory.